Lazy Loading Images and Videos: Complete Guide

 Lazy Loading Videos and Iframes

-Videos are often the heaviest resources on a page.
-A single embedded YouTube video loads multiple scripts, stylesheets, and preview images โ adding 500KB+ to your page even if the user never clicks play.
+Embedded video is often the single heaviest thing on a page.
+One YouTube embed pulls in multiple scripts, stylesheets, and a preview image β hundreds of kilobytes β even if the user never clicks play.

 <img